Driving Tips for SupervisorsSome Common Learner Mistakes

 Trying to learn too much too soon, you should learn how to control the vehicle firstly when using the steering, brakes, and accelerator.

 Sometimes if learning a manual vehicle start in the automatic first to gain some road experience so you are not trying to operate to many controls at once.
 It takes time to coordinate your movement of hands and feet to control the vehicle, especially in a manual vehicle.

 Not conducting observation checks as required or knowing how to correctly do an observation check.
 You are not the only one on the road and cars can from nowhere so know who’s around you all the time.
 Observation checks also called blind spot checks are required to be learned as part of the driving test.

 6. Not monitoring mirrors and speedo enough

-Not observing mirrors and speedo frequently enough which leads to speeding and not being aware of your surroundings.
+Not observing mirrors, speedo and dash frequently enough which leads to speeding. leaving blinkers on and not being aware of your surroundings.

 7. Incorrect Steering Techniques